Albin-Rohde/rest-template/README.md

 }
 ```

-That's it, a new Domain implemented, A complete example of this integration can be found in the branch `example/implement-post-domain`

 ### Relations
 Let's say we want each post to be owned by a user, and each user to own a collection of post.
 For this we need to create a relation between a post and a user.